britram/taps-transports/draft-ietf-taps-transports.md

 etc.
 The protocol may support ordered or unordered delivery of data, and does not itself provide retransmission.
+DCCP supports
+reduced checksum coverage, a partial integrity mechanisms similar to UDP-lIte.
-There is a Data Checksum option, which contains a strong CRC, lets endpoints detect application data corruption.
-It also supports reduced checksum coverage, a partial integrity mechanisms similar to UDP-lIte.
+There is also a Data Checksum option that when enabled, contains a strong CRC, to enable endpoints to detect application data corruption.

 Receiver flow control is supported: limiting the amount of unacknowledged data that can be outstanding at a given time.

-A DCCP protocol instance can be extended {{RFC4340}} and tuned.
+A DCCP protocol instance can be extended {{RFC4340}} and tuned using features.
 Some features are sender-side only, requiring no negotiation with the receiver;
 some are receiver-side only, some are explicitly negotiated during connection setup.

+A DCCP service is unicast.

-DCCP supports negotiation of the congestion control profile, to provide Plug and Play congestion control mechanisms. examples of specified profiles include
+DCCP supports negotiation of the congestion control profile, to provide Plug and Play congestion control mechanisms.
+Examples of specified profiles include
 {{RFC4341}} {{RFC4342}} {{RFC5662}}.
 All IETF-defined methods provide Congestion Control.

-DCCP use a Connect packet to start a session, and permits half-connections that allow each client to choose features it wishes to support.
+DCCP use a Connect packet to initiate a session, and permits half-connections that allow each client to choose the features it wishes to support.
 Simultaneous open
 {{RFC5596}}, as in TCP, can enable interoperability in the presence of middleboxes.
 The Connect packet includes a Service Code field {{RFC5595}} designed to allow middle boxes and endpoints to identify the characteristics required by a session.

 A lightweight UDP-based encapsulation (DCCP-UDP) has been defined {{RFC6773}} that permits DCCP to be used over paths where it is not natively supported.
 Support in NAPT/NATs is defined in {{RFC4340}} and {{RFC5595}}.